There aren't any images for this school. Be the first to show your picture to thousands of people!

 Students who have earned a bachelor’s degree and wish to pursue advanced education in their field may choose to earn a master’s degree.
 This program requires a baccalaureate degree and will consist of thirty-six to forty-eight semester hours as well as completion of a thesis, an integrative practicum or a final comprehensive exam.
 Undergraduate study should be related to the master’s degree sought.

-American Military Institute offers four different master’s degree programs including a standard master’s, a Master of Arts, a Master of Education and a Master of Science.
+The four different master’s degree programs include a standard master’s, a Master of Arts, a Master of Education and a Master of Science.
 Students may choose from nearly fifty degree options within the four programs.
 There are five standard master’s topics including business administration, public health and public administration.
 The Master of Arts program is the largest of the four and includes such areas of study as history, homeland security, legal studies and security management.

 The Master of Science programs offer students the opportunity to earn degrees in six areas of study including sports management, environmental policy and information technology.
 Finally, the Master of Education program offers five areas of study including a master’s in teaching and guidance and counseling as well as specializations in elementary and secondary education.
 With the wide array of choices for students seeking advanced degrees combined with the convenience of studying online, American Military University’s master’s programs meet the advanced educational needs of today’s professionals.

-Sometimes, students simply want to advance their careers quickly without pursuing a full degree program.
-The reasons for this may be due to time constraints or simply wanting to specialize in a specific area of a career.
-American Military University offers people the opportunity to do this via nearly seventy certificate programs.
+Lastly, for students looking to acquire specific skill sets without completing an entire degree, there are nearly seventy certificate programs.
 Certificates are available for both undergraduate and graduate programs and consist of eighteen to twenty-seven semester hours that are concentrated on very specific areas of study.
 These programs are focused on either career development or specialization in a specific discipline.

 Admissions

-Admission to the American Military University is completed online and requirements vary depending upon the degree that the student is seeking.
-There are, however, several basic documents that all students applying the AMU must submit.
+The admissions process takes place online.
+Requirements vary depending upon the degree that the student is seeking.
+There are, however, several basic documents that all students applying must submit.
 The online application is available via the website.
 After submitting the application, students must submit a self-certification that they have completed high school or a qualified GED program.
 Students may be required to submit official high school or GED transcripts.
 Students will also be required to complete the online orientation program upon acceptance.

 Transfer Credits